Sphere classes#

 Method for the position binning.

-The possible options are center of geometry (cog), center of mass (com), and center of charge (coc).
+The possible options are center of mass ("com"), center of geometry ("cog"), and center of charge ("coc").

 • output (str) – Output filename.